 Backing up your WordPress site is like insurance.
 If something goes wrong, you can restore your site to a backed-up version with a single click.
 This helps to avoid any downtime and functionality loss.

 Automattic created Jetpack, and it isn’t another WordPress plugin.
 Instead, it’s a plugin on performance-enhancing tools.
-With a few powerful upgrades, it gives self-hosted WordPress sites many of the same functionality as WordPress.com.
+A few powerful upgrades give self-hosted WordPress sites many of the same functionality as WordPress.com.

 It allows you to create and save automatic real-time WordPress backups in the cloud.
-You can simply restore your WordPress website with only a few clicks if something goes wrong.
+So you can simply restore your WordPress website with only a few clicks if something goes wrong.

-We’ll discuss how to Backup Your WordPress With Jetpack to create a real-time WordPress backup in this article.
+This article will discuss how to Backup Your WordPress With Jetpack to create a real-time WordPress backup.

 - 1 Why do you need backups?